jcm005/QuantitativeTrader/live_trading/README.md

 A great feature of this repo is the live_graphing feature.
 By executing live_graphing.py, the program will use the dash module to produce an html with a live rendering of the information in candle.txt this program can be modified to watch the graphing of your favorite indicators in real time, giving insightful knowledge on algorithm optimization.
+Please do note stream2.py must be running in order to use the live graphing.
+An update to merge these two to run coincidentally is under way.